 Metering and monitoring of heat pumps

-A second phase of implementation of the amended RHI scheme is scheduled for later in 2017 or 2018.
-This will require new entrants into the scheme to have some form of metering to monitor electrical input to their heat pumps, so that users can readily see how efficiently (or not) their system performs.
+A second phase of implementation of the amended RHI scheme came into force on 22 May 2018.
+This requires new entrants into the scheme to have some form of metering to monitor electrical input to their heat pumps, so that users can readily see how efficiently (or not) their system performs.
 Input can be measured simply by a meter built into the heat pump (an 'on-board' meter) or one connected in the external circuit feeding the heat pump.

 However, the 'premium' option is a metering and monitoring service package (MMSP).
 This requires an MCS accredited installer to fit a set of meters and sensors that record the data and transmit it to a dedicated online viewing platform, and attracts financial support.
 Entrants who registered for a MMSP before 22 May 2018 will receive £230 per year for heat pumps, and £200 per year for a biomass boiler.
-New entrants opting for the MMSP will continue to receive these additional payments, with the added incentive of receiving half the total with the first payment, currently worth about £800.
-The remainder is paid over the course of the tariff lifetime.
+Those registered on or after 22 May receive a single lump sum of £805 + £115/year for heat pumps, or for biomass boilers a lump sum of £700 + £100/year.

 A more complex set of rules will determine if and when future tariff rates are reduced for newcomers to the RHI scheme.
 Any tariff cuts will be announced by BEIS three months in advance, based on whether or not certain thresholds for technology deployment and/or expenditure on RHI payments have been exceeded.